 The students and staff of the Kawartha Pine Ridge District School Board represent a rich diversity of faith traditions.
 This calendar helps identify some of the important days of commemoration, however it isn't designed to be a complete listing of religious days.
 Students and staff from a particular faith background may or may not be absent from school on these special days.
 If they do attend, certain accommodations may be required.

-Time is measured either according to:
+Time is measured according to:

-- the sun solar calendar (Indigenous Worldview, Bahá'í, Christian, Sikh, Paganism and Zoroastrian calendars) - the moon - lunar calendar (Islamic calendar) - or in combination of both the sun and the moon lunisolar calendar (Buddhist, Hindu, Jain and Jewish some of their religious beliefs, interpretations of scripture and daily

-The expectation is that KPR schools and worksites not schedule events on significant holydays (as marked with a ◆ or \Diamond on the calendar) that would exclude observing staff and students from participating.
+- the sun solar calendar (Indigenous Worldview, Bahá'í, Christian, Sikh, Paganism and Zoroastrian calendars) - the moon - lunar calendar (Islamic calendar) - or in combination of both the sun and the moon lunisolar calendar (Buddhist, Hindu, Jain and Jewish calendars) The expectation is that KPR schools and worksites do not schedule events on significant holydays (as marked with a \Diamond or \blacklozenge on the calendar) that would exclude observing staff and students from participating. - Bahá'í and Paganism holy days in these faiths begin at sunset on the evening prior to the date shown and end at sunset on the last day shown.